Reading the New Testament with Historical Clarity

 The confusion surrounding the word “Jew” dissolves once its biblical and historical meaning is restored.
 In the New Testament, Ioudaios primarily denotes Judaean identity, not covenant standing.
 Jesus’ conflict was not with Israelites as a people, but with a corrupt, often Edomite-influenced establishment that wielded power in Jerusalem.
 Scripture consistently teaches that God’s people are known not by ancestry or geography, but by faith, obedience, and fruit.
 True Israel is defined in Christ, not in political or ethnic terms.

 The same Scriptures that warn of covenant failure also call God’s people to humility, repentance, and faithfulness.
 From the prophets to the apostles, identity before God has never been secured by name, lineage, or outward profession, but by obedience flowing from faith.
 The history surrounding Israel, Judah, and the people later called “Jews” is not preserved merely for academic interest, but as instruction for all who claim the name of God’s people.
 When these lessons are ignored, error and confusion follow.
-When they are heeded, Scripture becomes clearer, Christ is magnified, and the church is better guarded against the slow corruption of truth by tradition and power.
+When they are heeded, Scripture becomes clearer, Christ is magnified, and the assembly of Christ is better guarded against the slow corruption of truth by tradition and power.

 As believers today, we must heed Christ’s words: